ProvableHQ/leo/README.md

 ## Sections
 A Leo input file is made up of sections.
 Sections are defined by a section header in brackets followed by one or more input definitions.

-Section headers specify the target file which must have a main function with matching input names and types defined in the same order.
+Section headers specify the target file which must have a main function with matching input names and types.

 `inputs/inputs.leo`